Audi RS3 Review & Prices

 In town

-Take one look at the Audi RS3 and you might think it’s a firm, aggressive riding car that’s horrendously uncomfortable around town – but that’s not the case.
+Take one look at the Audi RS3 and you might expect one of those performance cars that’s horrendously uncomfortable around town – but that’s not the case.

 At slower speeds, the large 19-inch alloy wheels do transfer some bumps into the cabin, but these impacts aren’t too bad.
-And with adaptive dampers specified, the sports suspension can be softened off into comfort mode to help you better waft over those craggier stretches of road.
-The RS3 doesn’t feel too wide despite its chunky body kit, so navigating traffic won’t be too much of a problem.
+And with adaptive dampers specified, the sports suspension can be softened off into Comfort mode to help you better waft over those craggier stretches of road.
+The RS3 doesn’t feel too wide despite its chunky body kit, so navigating traffic isn't much of a problem.

 On the motorway